 Students in Canada can order books through the CityU Canada Bookstore.

-CityU’s internships are designed to match qualified students searching for practical on-the-job training with employers in the Pacific Northwest seeking highly-motivated interns to carry out real world projects and assignments.
+CityU’s academic credit internships are designed to match qualified students searching for practical on-the-job training with employers in the Pacific Northwest seeking highly-motivated interns to carry out real world projects and assignments.

 Academic internships are available to undergraduates and graduate students.
 Before applying to an internship program, you will be required to meet with your academic advisor to review prerequisites and other qualifications.
-For more information about internships, please email CityU’s director of internship programs, Kathy Cox.
+For more information about School of Management academic credit internships, please email CityU’s director of internship programs, Kathy Cox.

 How it Works

-There is an unpaid academic internship program available to both undergraduates and graduate students.
-Before applying to the internship program, you will be required to meet with CityU Career Center staff for a skills assessment.
+Academic credit internships are available to both undergraduates and graduate students.
+Before applying to the internship program, you will be required to meet with academic advisor to review prerequisites and other qualifications.
+We also require that you meet with the CityU Career Center staff for a skills assessment and to help find the right internship for you.

 Undergraduates are required to intern 150 hours or approximately 15 hours per week and will be awarded 5 quarter hour credits upon successful completion.